pcroland/deew/README.md

 # Usage
 ```
 ❯ deew -h
-deew 2.5.0
+deew 2.6.0

 USAGE: deew [-h] [-v] [-i [INPUT ...]] [-o OUTPUT] [-f FORMAT] [-b BITRATE]
-            [-dm DOWNMIX] [-d DELAY] [-drc DRC] [-dn DIALNORM] [-t THREADS] [-k]
+            [-dm DOWNMIX] [-d DELAY] [-drc DRC] [-dn DIALNORM] [-in INSTANCES]
-            [-mo] [-fs] [-fb] [-lb] [-la] [-np] [-pl] [-cl] [-c] [-gc]
+			[-k] [-mo] [-fs] [-fb] [-lb] [-la] [-np] [-pl] [-cl] [-c] [-gc]

 FLAGS:
   -h, --help                      show this help message.
   -v, --version                   show version.
-  -i [INPUT ...], --input [INPUT ...]  audio file(s) or folder(s)
+  -i [INPUT ...], --input [INPUT ...]
+                                  audio file(s) or folder(s)
-  -o OUTPUT, --output OUTPUT           output directory
+  -o OUTPUT, --output OUTPUT      default: current directory
-                                       default: current directory
+                                  specifies output directory
-  -f FORMAT, --format FORMAT           dd / ddp / thd
+  -f FORMAT, --format FORMAT      options: dd / ddp / thd
                                   default: ddp
-  -b BITRATE, --bitrate BITRATE        defaults: see config
+  -b BITRATE, --bitrate BITRATE   default:: see config
-  -dm DOWNMIX, --downmix DOWNMIX       1 / 2 / 6
+  -dm DOWNMIX, --downmix DOWNMIX  options: 1 / 2 / 6
                                   specifies downmix, only works for DD/DDP
                                   DD will be automatically downmixed to 5.1 in case of a 7.1 source
+  -d DELAY, --delay DELAY         examples: -5.1ms, +1,52s, p5s, m24@pal, +10@24000/1001
+                                  default: 0ms
-  -d DELAY, --delay DELAY              specifies delay as ms, s or frame@FPS
+                                  specifies delay as ms, s or frame@FPS
                                   FPS can be a number, division or ntsc / pal
                                   + / - can also be defined as p / m
-                                       examples: -5.1ms, +1,52s, p5s, m5@pal, +10@24000/1001
-                                       default: 0ms
-  -drc DRC                             film_light / film_standard / music_light / music_standard / speech
+  -drc DRC                        options: film_light / film_standard / music_light / music_standard / speech
+                                  default: music_light (this is the closes to the missing none preset)
-                                       drc profile
+                                  specifies drc profile
-                                       default: film_light
-  -dn DIALNORM, --dialnorm DIALNORM    applied dialnorm value between -31 and 0
+  -dn DIALNORM, --dialnorm DIALNORM
-                                       0 means auto (DEE's measurement will be used)
+                                  options: between -31 and 0 (in case of 0 DEE's measurement will be used)
                                   default: 0
-  -t THREADS, --threads THREADS        number of threads to use, only works for batch encoding,
-                                       individial encodes can't be parallelized
+                                  applied dialnorm value between
+  -in INSTANCES, --instances INSTANCES
+                                  examples: 1, 4, 50%
-                                       default: all threads-1
+                                  default: 50%
+                                  specifies how many encodes can run at the same time
+                                  50% means 4 on a cpu with 8 threads
+                                  one DEE can use 2 threads so 50% can utilize all threads
+                                  (this option overwrites the config's number)
   -k, --keeptemp                  keep temp files
   -mo, --measure-only             kills DEE when the dialnorm gets written to the progress bar
                                   this option overwrites format with ddp
   -fs, --force-standard           force standard profile for 7.1 DDP encoding (384-1024 kbps)
   -fb, --force-bluray             force bluray profile for 7.1 DDP encoding (768-1664 kbps)
   -lb, --list-bitrates            list bitrates that DEE can do for DD and DDP encoding
   -la, --long-argument            print ffmpeg and DEE arguments for each input
   -np, --no-prompt                disables prompt
   -pl, --print-logos              show all logo variants you can set in the config
   -cl, --changelog                show changelog
   -c, --config                    show config and config location(s)
   -gc, --generate-config          generate a new config
 ```
 # Examples
 `deew -i *thd`\